 Commonly the charges of succinate, fumarate (Eq.
 1), and other metabolites are not shown explicitly to simplify graphical representations of metabolic pathways.
 But NAD+ is clearly distinguished from FAD (Figure 1).
-In $2\{H^++e^-\} + NAD^+ \rightarrow NADH+H^+$ the final H+ is frequently omitted (Figure 3).
-One hydrogen atom is transferred directly from the hydrogen donor (e.g. malate) to NAD+ without dilution by the aqueous H+ whereas the other forms an aqueous hydrogen ion (Lehninger 1975).
-The equilibrium (Eq. e in Table 1) depends on pH.
-In contrast, Eq.
+H+ in NADH+H+ \rightarrow NAD+ is frequently omitted (Figure 3).
+The equilibrium (Eq. e in Table 1) depends on pH, whereas Eq.
 1b (Eq. f in Table 1) is independent of pH.
-The fundamental difference between H+ and $2\{H^++e^-\}$ in Eq. e (Table 1) is lost in representations such as Figure 3.
+The fundamental difference between H+ and 2{H++e-} in Eq. e (Table 1) is lost in representations such as Figure 3.

 In summary, two-electron oxidation of succinate is redox-linked to reduction of FAD to FADH2.
-In terms of electron entry into CII many publications show it in the wrong direction, i.e. FADH2 as electron donor from the TCA cycle to CII (Figure 3; Suppl Figures S2 to S6).
+In terms of electron entry into CII many publications show it in the wrong direction, i.e. FADH2 as electron donor from the TCA cycle to CII (Figure 3; Suppl Figures

+S2 to S6).
 This erroneous presentation has a logical consequence. β -oxidation generates FADH2 (Figure 4).
 If FADH2 would donate electrons to CII, then CII can be seen as an enzyme involved downstream of FADH2 in FAO.
-This is incorrect as clarified in the next section.
+This error requires clarification.